http4k/http4k/src/docs/guide/modules/chaos/index.md

 The [Principles of Chaos Engineering](http://principlesofchaos.org/) approach was made prominent by Netflix open-sourcing the [Simian Army](https://github.com/Netflix/SimianArmy) libraries.

-#### API concepts
+### API concepts
-To understand the API, these domain-language names are important, all modelled as simple Kotlin `typealiases`:
+To understand the API, these domain-language concepts are important, all modelled as simple Kotlin:

+#### Behaviours - `typealias Behaviour = Filter`
-- A **Behaviour** (`typealias Behaviour = Filter) applies the failure mode to the HTTP call.
+A **Behaviour** applies the failure mode to the HTTP call.
 This could involve blocking a thread permanently, introducing extra latency into an HTTP service, or even causing a Stack Overflow or Killing the running process.

 -----------------------------------
 |Behaviour function|Effect|as JSON|